 - Exclude internal traffic from your reports

-If you'd like to exclude internal traffic from your reports (such as traffic from your home or company intranet), you can set up a filter that includes all of the IP addresses you'd like to exclude.
+If you'd like to exclude internal traffic from your reports (such as traffic from your company intranet), you can set up a filter that identifies all of the IP addresses you'd like to exclude.

 - Track subdomains in separate views

-Do you want to track www.example.com as well as help.example.com and info.example.com, but view separate reports for each one?
-You can easily accomplish this by creating a unique view for each one, and using an Include filter to return data on only the specified subdirectory.
+If you want to track www.example.com as well as help.example.com and info.example.com, then create a separate view for each one, and use an Include filter to identify only the specified subdirectory.

 Limitations of filters